 It’s so short that it’s essentially a “set it and forget it” haircut length where you don’t need to worry about strays, flyaways, styling, or anything like that.

-With skin fades you’re bringing the sides down extremely short – this can have a slimming effect on the face.
+With fades you’re bringing the sides down short relative to the top – this can have a slimming effect on the face.
 It’s especially useful for men with rounder face shapes.

 Buzz Cut Skin Fade 2 On Top

 The buzz cut with skin fade 2 on top is where the top is clipped down to a #2 length (1/4 of an inch) while the sides and back gradually taper down to shaved skin.

 When you’re going down this short, there’s really no mistaking it for anything other than a buzz cut.

 The only thing to note about going as short as a 2 on top with a buzz cut is that it can reveal quite a lot of the scalp, particularly under strong lighting.

 In addition, while a skin fade often still looks great, it isn’t quite as striking with a 2 on top as it would be with longer buzz cut lengths.

 The reason for this is that there’s simply less of a contrast in length between the shaved sides and the #2 length on top.